boozinka/kb_ansible/README.md

 5. Configure the following VLANs on nxos1 and nxos2 (use the nxos_vlans module to accomplish this):

        nxos1
-- vlan_id: 100
+       \- vlan_id: 100
          name: blue100
-- vlan_id: 101
+       \- vlan_id: 101
          name: blue101

        nxos2
-- vlan_id: 200
+       \- vlan_id: 200
          name: blue200
-- vlan_id: 201
+       \- vlan_id: 201
          name: blue201

    In the same playbook, after the VLANs have been configured, create a new play (or new tasks) that does the following:

-a.
-Uses the nxos_command module to execute "show vlan | json" and records this output.
+       - Uses the nxos_command module to execute "show vlan | json" and records this output.
-b.
-Uses Ansible set filters to determine the common VLANs that are configured on both nxos1 and nxos2.
+       - Uses Ansible set filters to determine the common VLANs that are configured on both nxos1 and nxos2.
 Print these common VLANs to standard output.
-c.
-Uses Ansible set filters to determine the unique VLANs that are only configured on nxos1.
+       - Uses Ansible set filters to determine the unique VLANs that are only configured on nxos1.
 Print these to standard output.
-d.
-Uses Ansible set filters to determine the unique VLANS that are only configured on nxos2.
+       - Uses Ansible set filters to determine the unique VLANS that are only configured on nxos2.
 Print these to standard output.

    ***Note***, you will probably need to use "hostvars" to accomplish this exercise.
 In other words, when executing on nxos1, you will need to reference the VLANs configured on nxos2 using hostvars['nxos2']...

 6. Exercise6 contains a set of playbooks (exercise6a.yml through exercise6g.yml).
 For reference, see the exercise directory here.

    Each of these playbooks will fail (i.e. not execute properly).
 You should "git clone" this repository to your lab environment (or otherwise copy the six playbooks; you will also need to copy any of the TextFSM templates located in that exercise6 directory).

    Your job for each of these playbooks is to find and correct the error in each playbook.

    In general, the playbook should only contain one error. ***Note***, the error may or may not result in an actual Ansible execution failure (i.e. ansible-playbook detecting the task as failed and stopping execution).
 Or worded differently, a couple of the playbooks execute successfully from an Ansible perspective, but do not do what they are supposed to do.

    You should try to fix each one of these playbooks on your own.

    For reference, there is also a solutions directory where I have created a "fixed" version of each playbook.
 You can do a diff between the failing and fixed playbook to see the exact issue (but once again try to solve them yourself).

        # How to diff exercise6a
        $ diff exercise6a.yml solutions/exercise6a_fixed.yml

 7. Create a new directory for exercise7 and in this directory create the following sub-directories and files:

 $ cat ./group_vars/arista/dns.yml
----

        domain_name: bogus.com
        dns_server1: 8.8.8.8
        dns_server2: 8.8.4.4

        $ cat ./group_vars/arista/ntp.yml
----

        ntp_server1: 130.126.24.24
        ntp_server2: 152.2.21.1

    Also create the following playbook:

----
        - name: Exercise7
          hosts: arista
          gather_facts: False
          tasks:
            - debug:
                var: ntp_server1

            - debug:
                var: domain_name

    Verify your playbook executes properly and the two specified variables from group_vars are printed out to standard output.

-a.
-Using 'ansible-vault encrypt', encrypt the two YAML files in group_vars.
+       - Using 'ansible-vault encrypt', encrypt the two YAML files in group_vars.
 Verify the two files are in fact encrypted by looking at the files.
 Verify your playbook still executes properly when using the '--ask-vault-pass' command-line argument.
-b.
-Create a file named ".my_vault" in the same directory as your playbook.
+       - Create a file named ".my_vault" in the same directory as your playbook.
 Store your vault password in this file.
 Using this file and the "--vault-password-file .my_vault" command-line argument, verify your playbook still executes properly.
-c.
-Use 'ansible-vault view' to view the dns.yml file.
+       - Use 'ansible-vault view' to view the dns.yml file.
 You should be able to see the clear-text contents of this file.
-d.
-Configure the following in your ~/.ansible.cfg file:
+       - Configure the following in your ~/.ansible.cfg file:

        vault_password_file = /path/to/.my_vault

        After making this change, verify your playbook still executes properly, but without you needing to specify any additional command-line arguments.

-e.
-Execute 'ansible-vault decrypt' to decrypt both the dns.yml and the ntp.yml files.
+       - Execute 'ansible-vault decrypt' to decrypt both the dns.yml and the ntp.yml files.
 Verify these files are now both clear-text YAML files.

 --------------------------------------------------------------------------------